Practice

 Governance

-The Foundation will be governed by a Board of Trustees, made up of a mix of independent trustees and Pinnacle-appointed members.
-Oversight will sit with Pinnacle’s Risk and Audit Committee (RAC).
+Ko te Hikuwai o Te Tihi Ora (The Foundation) is governed by a Board of Trustees made up of independent trustees and Pinnacle-appointed members.
+The trustees oversee Te Hikuwai’s strategic direction and funding decisions.
+Oversight sits with Pinnacle’s Risk and Audit Committee.

 Updates